 Accommodating Students with Disabilities

 Queen's University is committed to providing full access to education for students with disabilities while maintaining academic integrity.
-One of the roles of the Disability Services Office (DSO) is to determine accommodation plans for students with disabilities.
-Accommodation planning is a collaborative effort between the student, faculty, and the advisor of the DSO to find the most effective, efficient, and equitable solutions.
+One of the roles of the Queen's Student Accessibility Service (QSAS) is to determine accommodation plans for students with disabilities.
+Accommodation planning is a collaborative effort between the student, faculty, and the advisor of the QSAS to find the most effective, efficient, and equitable solutions.
 Everyone involved has their own responsibilities.

 Faculty and Staff teaching students with disabilities at Queen's University have a responsibility to: